Y Combinator runs two three-month funding cycles a year, one from January through March and one from June through August.

 As YC continues to fund startups, the value of the alumni network becomes an increasingly large component of what we offer.

 It was zero at first because there were no alumni yet.
 We didn't even realize that as a byproduct of funding startups every 6 months, we'd be creating an alumni network.
 But within a year that became very clear, and it's one of the reasons we decided to grow instead of staying a constant size.
 The more startups we fund, the faster the alumni network grows.

-Now, 9 years later, the YC alumni network is probably the most powerful network in the startup world.
+Today the YC alumni network is probably the most powerful network in the startup world.
 It's powerful not just because of its size, but also because its members have such a strong commitment to helping one another.

 That commitment was initially a byproduct of the cooperative spirit we tried to encourage within each batch.
 Starting a startup was a very lonely undertaking when Viaweb started in Boston in 1995.
 One of the goals of YC's batch model was to fix that, by giving founders the colleagues one would otherwise lack as companies with just 2 or 3 people.